grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   - Write path: open the `Mimir / Writes` dashboard
   - Read path: open the `Mimir / Reads` dashboard
 - Looking at the dashboard you should see in which Mimir service the error originates
-  - The panels in the dashboard are vertically sorted by the network path (eg. on the write path: cortex-gw -> distributor -> ingester)
+  - The panels in the dashboard are vertically sorted by the network path (eg. on the write path: gateway -> distributor -> ingester)
 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there
   - If crashing service is query-frontend, querier or store-gateway, and you have "activity tracker" feature enabled, look for `found unfinished activities from previous run` message and subsequent `activity` messages in the log file to see which queries caused the crash.